 Approximately 2 to 3 percent of men 50 or more years old who undergo a single DRE have induration, marked asymmetry, or nodularity of the prostate.
 In one analysis, an abnormal screening DRE doubled the odds of detecting a clinically important cancer (defined as a having a tumor volume greater than 0.5 mL) that was confined to the prostate .
-Although screening DRE increased the likelihood of finding early disease, it also increased the odds three- to ninefold of finding extraprostatic extension of tumor (presumably not amenable to curative therapy).
+Although screening DRE increased the odds likelihood of finding early disease, it was also associated with a three- to ninefold increase in the odds of finding extraprostatic extension of tumor (presumably not amenable to curative therapy).

 Sensitivity and specificity — A meta-analysis of DRE estimated a sensitivity for detecting prostate cancer of 59 percent and a specificity of 94 percent .

-Investigators reported a positive predictive value of 10 percent for a suspicious digital examination when the PSA level was normal.
-However, the positive predictive value was 24 percent for an elevated PSA level with a normal digital examination.
+Investigators reported a positive predictive value of 10 percent for a suspicious DRE when the PSA level was normal.
+However, the positive predictive value was 24 percent for an elevated PSA level with a normal DRE.
 Among men with a normal PSA level, abnormalities on DRE appear less likely to be from a cancer if the PSA concentration is below 1.0 ng/mL than if the PSA concentration is between 3.0 to 4.0 ng/mL .

 Although these data suggest a potential benefit for combining PSA and DRE in detecting prostate cancer, randomized trials have not confirmed a benefit on prostate cancer outcomes.
-The ERSPC, which found a small survival benefit with PSA screening, did not consistently require DRE .
-The PLCO found no survival benefit with combined PSA and DRE screening .
+The European Randomized Study of Screening for Prostate Cancer (ERSPC), which found a small survival benefit with PSA screening, did not consistently require DRE .
+The Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial found no survival benefit with combined PSA and DRE screening [15,16].